abdrahmansoltan/Learning-Notes/HTML-CSS/04-CSS.md

 ---

-## media queries
+## Responsive Web Design (RWD)

+It's the art of making websites work on all devices and screens. in other words, it's the art of making websites **responsive** to the user's device to ensure that it's always displayed in the best possible way.

-- before anything make sure that you write this in the `head`
+- Before anything make sure that you write this in the `head`

   ```html
   <meta name="viewport" content="width=device-width, initial-scale=1.0" />